Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 What is Nespresso?

-A Nespresso machine is a type of espresso machine manufactured by the Nestlé Group that brews coffee from hermetically sealed coffee capsules, sometimes known as pods.
-These capsules consist of pre-portioned single-use servings and are specially designed for use in Nespresso machines.
+A Nespresso machine is a type of espresso machine manufactured by the Nestlé Group that brews coffee from hermetically sealed coffee capsules.
+These are sometimes known as pods.
+The capsules consist of pre-portioned single-use servings and are specially designed for use in Nespresso machines.

-Nespresso’s convenient system virtually eliminates human error from the espresso-making process and has convinced many coffee lovers to pivot from their old espresso machines to a Nespresso machine.
+Nespresso’s convenient system virtually eliminates human error from the espresso-making process.
+It has convinced many coffee lovers to pivot from their old espresso machines to a Nespresso machine.

 As you can see, the coffee capsule market is growing quickly: